1956 United States presidential election in Idaho

 The 1956 United States presidential election in Idaho took place on November 6, 1956, as part of the 1956 United States presidential election.
 State voters chose four representatives, or electors, to the Electoral College, who voted for president and vice president.

 Idaho was won by incumbent President Dwight D. Eisenhower (R–Pennsylvania), running with Vice President Richard Nixon, with 61.17% of the popular vote, against Adlai Stevenson (D–Illinois), running with Senator Estes Kefauver, with 38.78% of the popular vote.

+Eisenhower became the first Republican to carry the state of Idaho more than once.